-How to Build a Garden Shed Out of Pallet Wood
+How to Make a Shed Out of Pallets

 Dave Mathia made his shed two pallets wide by three pallets long, with 2-by-4s around the perimeter and lengthwise down the center.